 Did I sign my Faculty Information Form (FIF)?

-Your Department Head or ESP will distribute FIFs.
+Your Associate Dean's Office will distribute FIFs.
 Please review carefully all of the information on your FIF, then sign and return the form immediately.
 Mark any corrections on the form.
 Since this form is your official agreement with the College and it is also used to produce your payroll, it must be complete, accurate and legible – address, home phone number and degree verification are also REQUIRED.
 Your accurate and timely paycheck depends on it.
 PLEASE double-check your “degree level” listed.
 If you are new or have recently earned a higher degree, HR must receive your official transcripts in order for payroll to be correctly processed.
 If your transcripts are not on file, you will be paid at a lower rate and your increase will be effective beginning the following semester.

 Do I know how to report my Absence?